We're here to help

 Do you need qualifications to do Botox and fillers?

-There’s no legislation to say any minimum level of qualification is necessary to carry out Botox and dermal filler injections.
+Currently, there’s no legislation to say any minimum level of qualification is necessary to carry out Botox and dermal filler injections in the UK.

 That said, most employers require proof of qualifications before they’ll consider hiring a candidate interested in working with injectables.